 The online campaign to lure Battle River-Wainwright MLA Doug Griffiths into his party’s leadership contest continues.
 With Housing Minister Jonathan Denis declaring today via Twitter that he will not enter the contest, the well-spoken and idea-focused Mr. Griffiths could be the only candidate under the age of 45 to enter the contest.

+Other Alberta Party candidates?
 Lisa Fox, stepped down as the federal Green Party candidate in Wild Rose this week telling the Cochrane Eagle that she is considering a run for the Alberta Party leadership.
 Another candidate based out of Calgary is expected to enter the race in the next few weeks.

 Friends of Medicare tour